Random matrices: Itzykson--Zuber integrals

 which leads to

-The interpretation is that $\mathcal{Z}(X, Y)$, as a function of $X$, is an eigenfunction of a \textbf{Calogero--Moser system} of $N$ second-order differential operators, with the eigenvalues $\sum_j Y_j^2$.
-Actually, $\mathcal{Z}(X, Y)$ can be characterized as the eigenfunction with the additional properties
+Therefore, as a function of $X$, the Itzykson--Zuber integral is an eigenfunction of a second-order differential operator, with the eigenvalue $\sum_j Y_j^2$.
+Actually, $\mathcal{Z}(X, Y)$ can be characterized as the eigenfunction that has the symmetries

-where $\sigma(X)$ is the action of the Weyl group element $\sigma$ on the maximal torus to which $X$ and $Y$ belong.
+Since the eigenvalue equation coincides with the Schr\"odinger equation of the Calogero--Moser system, we call it the \textbf{Calogero--Moser equation} .